 Waldorf College takes very seriously the important role which education and prevention programs play in a safe campus environment.
 The College is committed to providing this type of programming for its community.
-This commitment is exemplified through an acquaintance rape/sexuality seminar during new student orientation, acquaintance rape prevention programming, the Waldorf College Sexual Harassment Policy, the Waldorf College Sexual Assault Policy, and the Student Handbook.
+This commitment is exemplified through an acquaintance rape/sexuality seminar during new student orientation, acquaintance rape prevention programming, the Waldorf College Sexual Harassment Policy, the Waldorf College Sexual Assault Policy, the Waldorf Sexual Harassment Committee (for students and employees) and the Student Handbook.
+Human Resources also require all employees to complete sexual harassment training.